treydock/rspec-system-puppet/README.md

     # RSPEC_SET=debian-70rc1-x64 bundle exec rake spec:system

 Consult the `.nodeset.yml` file for the list of sets, and [the rspec-system nodesets introduction](https://github.com/puppetlabs/rspec-system#creating-a-nodeset-file) to learn how to manage them.

+### Runtime options

+The following options can defined using environment variables:

+* *RS_PUPPET_REPO_BASE* - the URL base component of the puppetlabs-release package.
+  * RedHat systems the default is `http://yum.puppetlabs.com`
+  * Debian systems the default is `http://apt.puppetlabs.com`

 ## Further Information